 This course was fun.
-I had been looking forward to taking it since I started the program.
+Since I started the program, I had been looking forward to taking it.
 I had done some app development many years ago when Swift was still in its infancy, being at version 1.
-I loved making my own app, but dealing with the quirks of a brand new language was too tedious.
+I loved making my app, but dealing with the quirks of a brand new language was too tedious.

 Now that Swift has matured, it’s super nice to work with.
 The course covered a large amount of content, and it was almost like a language immersion school.
-Deadlines and critical dates for different things were staggered every week, meaning there was rarely a day off from studying in some capacity.
+They staggered deadlines and critical dates for different things every week, meaning there was rarely a day off from studying in some capacity.
 It helped a lot with the absorption of course material.

 The course also incorporated several other platforms into its tech stack and way of working, which none of the other courses had done.
 It was refreshing.
 The most mentionable being GitHub Classroom.
-Git has been my VCS of choice for a long time at home, but having worked somewhere for nearly a decade married to Perforce, I hadn’t had the opportunity to experience Git in a proper collaborative environment.
+Git has been my VCS of choice for a long time at home, but having worked somewhere for nearly a decade married to Perforce, I hadn’t experienced Git in a proper collaborative environment.
 This class was now that opportunity, and it was a great experience.
-Combine this with more learnings and experience with Git since the course finished, and it is hands down the winning VCS in my eyes.
+Combine this with more lessons and experience with Git since the course finished, and it is hands down the winning VCS in my eyes.

-All in all, I give top marks for this course.
+This course receives top marks from me.
 I had high hopes going in, and it met all of them.
 I felt confident coming out of it with my ability to create an app.
-There is little mystery to me now, and I am excited to create one.
+There is little mystery to me now, and I am excited about creating one.
 I plan to spend my free time at home doing this, so there might be some posts appearing on here regarding Swift and app development soon, as I continue.